wtfnixin/cloud-club/README.md

 ### Styling
 Modify `style.css` to customize:
-- Color schemes
+- Color schemes and themes
-- Animations
 - Layout and spacing
+- Animations and transitions
-- Font choices
+- Font choices and typography

-## 🌐 Browser Compatibility
+## Browser Compatibility

 ### Fully Supported
 - Chrome 80+